 - Close the lid, turn the steam release valve to closed and press "Steam."

-- For frozen chicken breasts, set the time to 10 minutes.
-For fresh, cook for 6-8 minutes, depending on how much chicken is in the pot and how thick the pieces are.
+- For frozen (or large/thick) chicken breasts, set the time to 10 minutes.
+For fresh, small breasts, cook for 6-8 minutes, depending on how thick the pieces are.
 Press Start/Stop

-- After the cooking cycle has completed, allow a natural pressure release for 5 minutes, and then flip the steam release valve open to quick release any remaining pressure.
+- After the cooking cycle has completed, allow a full natural pressure release (about 10 minutes)

 - Remove chicken and cut into pieces or shred.
 Store in the refrigerator for 3-4 days or freeze for future meals.